I came upon a realization lately - there seems to be a common thread to…

 It’s funny how ideas come to life.
-With Gnomes ‘on the brain’ I saw another easy way to add them to the outside decor.
+With Gnomes ‘on the brain’ I saw another easy way to add them to the outside decor for Holiday and Christmas decorating .
 Let me entice you to make these quick & easy planter Gnomes!

 The Outdoor Gnome fabrics:

 I’m not actually sure why but I never pass up an interesting piece of faux fur; maybe it’s rooted in all the odd characters and dolls I used to make.
-Anyways this odd piece looked like it might have had a ‘fight’ with a dryer to become so ‘squiggly’ but I loved it’s character; perfect for a beard; awesome!
+Anyways, this odd piece looked like it might have had a ‘fight’ with a dryer to become so ‘squiggly’ but I loved it’s character; perfect for a beard; awesome!
 Any fabric can work outdoors, but a polyester will stand up to anything.
 I chose a cheery red this time.
+Feel free to use other fabric to make a beard.
+Cutting yarn and tying together would also make a fluffy beard, or even a mop head.

-Add some wire and a bundle of cedar boughs and you are practically there.
+Add some wire and a bundle of cedar or evergreen boughs and you are practically there.

 Wire’m up!

-Depending on your size of frame and cedar cover the bottom portion.
+Depending on your size of frame add cedar or evergreens to cover the bottom portion.
 Wrap some wire around and twist in the branches, trying to align them around the same height.
+This represents their body.

 Tall hat needed!

-Measure a loose circumference just about the cedar ‘body’ and the height.
+Measure a loose circumference just above the cedar ‘body’ and measure the height.
 I wanted a wrinkly hat so I used extra height.
 Make bottom of the hat a few inches bigger than the measured circumference.

 I added and strip of the faux fur that I used for the Woodland Gnomes since it’s so rustic!
-Always look for the direction that fur likes to hang and cut from the backside trying to only cut the fabric.
+Always look for the direction that fur likes to hang and cut from the backside trying to only cut the fabric and not the hair.
 After stitching, turn right side out and push out point.
+If sewing is a problem it is also pretty easy to use glue.

 Yes, that’s a white beard; a triangle cut approximately the length of the body.
 To hide raw edges use a glue gun to fold over the edges.
-To make this able to be reused each year I glue the top edge over a rope.
+I plan to reuse these these Christmas gnomes each year so each year I glue the top edge over a string.

 Don’t forget the Pom-pom!